 It’s important that you use one of the top infinite banking companies.
 We recommend participating whole life insurance provided by a mutual insurer in order to earn more on your interest than the minimum interest rate your insurer will be charging you to borrow against your policy.
-Fortunately, IRC section 7702 provides that the interest accrued in your policy and the dividends you receive are not considered taxable income.
+Fortunately, IRC section 7702 provides that the interest accrued in your policy and the dividends you receive are not taxable.
 This allows your cash value to grow rapidly so that you can access your cash value tax-free when needed through policy loans.
 For this reason, you will want to use a top dividend-paying Life Insurance Company when you open your bank.

-Finally, it’s important that you understand your life insurance policy is for maximizing cash accumulation, so the death benefit should be minimized.
-If a large death benefit is very important to you, simply add a term insurance rider at a much lower cost.
+Finally, you must understand your life insurance policy is for maximizing cash accumulation, so the death benefit should be minimized.
+If a large death benefit is very important to you, add a term insurance rider at a much lower cost.

-There are various riders that will be offered to help you broaden your coverage and add more “living benefits” to your whole life insurance policy.
+Various riders will be offered to help you broaden your coverage and add more “living benefits” to your whole life insurance policy.
 Here are some riders you should discuss with your agent:

-- Paid-Up Additions – Paid-up additions is life insurance that is paid in full at the moment of purchase.
-This rider allows the policyholder to buy more benefit and boost the cash value growth in the policy.
+- Paid-Up Additions – Paid-up additions are life insurance that is paid in full at the moment of purchase.
+This rider allows the policyholder to contribute additional premiums and boost the cash value growth in the policy.
 A great method for adding these paid-up additions is to use the dividends paid each year by the insurer.

 - Life Insurance Supplement Rider – The supplement rider allows the policyholder to combine affordable term insurance with the permanent life insurance in the policy.
 As you pay your premiums, the term portion of the coverage is reduced until only permanent life insurance remains.

 - Guaranteed Insurability Rider – The GIR provides the applicant the ability to purchase additional life insurance without proof of insurability.
-This rider is very useful if your circumstances change and you realize that you require more life insurance but have developed some health issues.
+This rider is very useful if your circumstances change and you realize you require more life insurance but have developed some health issues.